shawnrhoads/gu-psyc-347/_sources/module-00-05_Final-Projects.md

 7. Conclusion
 8. References

-Student will receive feedback on their proposals and should incorporate it before their final project presentation.

 ### Project Presentation
 This presentation will be the "final exam" of this course.
 Students will present their project proposal to the class (10 minutes each) and determine 2-3 questions for a quick class discussion (5-10 minutes).